kchien3/identifying-toxic-wikipedia-comments/README.md

 # toxic-comments-project

-See my notebook '''toxic-comments-projects.ipynb''' for now.
+See my notebook "toxic-comments-projects.ipynb" for now.